Updated January 8. 2022

 2. Decide which items to take

-Scrutinize each gadget and appliance.
+Scrutinize each electronic gadget and electrical appliance.
 Packing the appliances you use at home can become a liability if you need special equipment to use them, or it leads to overpacking.

 • Do you need your camera, or will the one on your smartphone do?